-It’s been over a year now since Crawford County CASA as well as other CASA programs and the world were faced with the COVID-19 outbreak.
-COVID-19 made it more challenging for CASA volunteers to assess each child’s safety and how to safely navigate through an uncertain time.
-Crawford County CASA’s primary concern was to ensure the well-being of children and families CASA serves.
+Crawford County CASA as well as other CASA programs continue to navigate how we work cases and ensure the safety of everyone involved during COVID-19.
+Crawford County CASA’s primary concern is to ensure the well-being of children and families CASA serves.
 We adapted and continue our work in providing advocacy for children who have experienced abuse and neglect.
 In alignment with National CASA/GAL, we require our CASA volunteers to visit with the child in person once every 30 days at a minimum.
-At this time, our CASA volunteers have resumed in-person visits with their CASA child.
+Our CASA volunteers continue with in-person visits with their CASA child.

 Crawford County CASA will continue to evaluate and be responsive as information from the CDC and our local court and Children and Youth agency is updated.
 We won’t stop our advocacy initiative to ensure children are safe.
 Here are the steps we are taking to keep our volunteers, staff, children, and their families as safe as possible while also fulfilling the CASA mission: